samgutentag/meal-plan-api/README.md

 A simple API that fetches meal planning data from a Google Calendar ICS feed and serves it as JSON.

-Meal data is now published to a private GitHub Gist instead of a local file in the repository.
+Meal data is now published to a private GitHub Gist, instead of a local file in the repository.

 ## Features